Field Services Team

-Chris Ouwerkerk, Field Agent
+Chris Ouwerkerk, Cruelty Investigator

 Chris started with MHS in 2010 as an animal care technician and customer service representative.
 He quickly moved into a position as a rescue driver and was promoted to field agent In 2017.
 In addition to animal handling training, Chris also has attended trainings on baton and pepper spray and self-defense.

-Pam Dybowski, Rescue Agent
+Pam Dybowski, Field Agent

 Pam has a long career with animals prior to joining MHS in 2011, including working in dog training and handling.
 She has been a rescue agent for 4 years and worked in our veterinary center prior.
 Pam’s training includes cruelty investigations school through University of Missouri and NACA Animal Disaster Response Boot Camp.

 Pam’s favorite part of her job is being the person with “boots on the ground and rescuing an animal that’s in distress or danger and then seeing their improvement at the shelter day-by-day then into a loving home.”